youforia-jp/SCRAPYARD/Contributing.md

     * **Part 2: Pantheon of Influence (Optional but Recommended):**
         * A more detailed exploration of the inspirational figures or works.
 Explain *how* they influence the AIM's analytical method or communication style.
     * **Part 3: The Opposition (The Antagonists):**
-        * This is a critical section. [cite_start]Define the specific modes of thought, logical fallacies, or emotional states that this AIM is explicitly designed to counter[cite: 940].
+        * This is a critical section.
+Define the specific modes of thought, logical fallacies, or emotional states that this AIM is explicitly designed to counter.
 This gives the AIM a clear purpose and operational directive.

 **2. Guiding Principles for A-Type Scraps:**

-* [cite_start]**Purpose-Driven:** An AIM must be designed to solve a problem or overcome a specific "conceptual antagonist"[cite: 851, 940]. [cite_start]It should not be a mere "skin," but a functional mindset[cite: 846, 941].
+* **Purpose-Driven:** An AIM must be designed to solve a problem or overcome a specific "conceptual antagonist" It should not be a mere "skin," but a functional mindset.
 * **Coherence:** The tenets, inspirations, and antagonists must form a single, coherent philosophical framework.
 * **Authenticity:** The AIM should feel like a genuine, well-defined persona.
 Its communication style should be a direct reflection of its core tenets.